 The test results from July-October 2021 show thirty-seven false alarms for Norton, and zero for Bitdefender.
 This is the same test that showed Norton at the highest with 100 percent detection, something no other antivirus in that test showed.
 This could suggest that Norton is more aggressive with its detection, offering slightly better security, but with more false alarms.

 Impact on PC Performance

 The impact antivirus programs have on your PC performance is an important thing to consider and is something to be aware of when deciding which one is right for you.
 To find out which of the two antivirus programs had the best performance numbers, I captured data while running both full and quick scans.
 To verify my findings, I looked at the performance scores for both Bitdefender and Norton from some recent independent tests.

-A full scan with Bitdefender completed in 110 minutes and scanned 4.2 million items, compared to Norton which took 121 minutes and scanned 970,000 items.
+A full scan with Bitdefender was completed in 110 minutes and scanned 4.2 million items, compared to Norton, which took 121 minutes and scanned 970,000 items.

 Next, I tried running a quick scan with each antivirus.
 Norton completed the scan in 171 seconds, while Bitdefender completed the quick scan in 338 seconds.

 I also recorded some data to see how my PC’s resources were affected by both antivirus programs.